Homeland Security Secretary Kristi Noem, appearing before the House Committee on...

 Moments earlier, however, no action was taken as Noem arrived to people in the audience humming the ominous Darth Vader "Imperial March" theme from Star Wars.

 Once the hearing started, the top Democrat on the panel, Rep. Bennie Thompson (D-Miss.) almost immediately started calling for Noem’s resignation.
-Thompson described her work as the Homeland secretary as making the country less safe, and questioned which administration, for instance, approved asylum for the alleged shooter of the two National Guardsmen in Washington last month.
+Thompson described her work as DHS secretary as making the country less safe and questioned which administration, for instance, approved asylum for the alleged shooter of the two National Guard members in Washington, D.C. last month.

 During their exchange, Thompson initially referred to the shooting as an "unfortunate accident," prompting Noem to respond, "It was a terrorist attack.
 They shot our Guardsman in the head."
 Thompson later called it an "unfortunate situation."